richardvenneman/appsignal-docs/source/ruby/configuration/parameter-filtering.html.md

 ## Skip sending session data

-If you don't want to send you session data to AppSignal you can add this to the config in `appsignal.yml`:
+If you don't want to send your session data to AppSignal you can add this to the config in `appsignal.yml`:

 ```yaml